Scille/parsec-cloud/docs/rfcs/old/0021-sequester-realm-extract-file-format.md

 CREATE TABLE vlob_atom (
-    -- Compared to Parsec's datamodel, we don't store `vlob_encryption_revision` given -- the vlob is provided with third party encrytion key only once at creation time _id PRIMARY KEY,
+    -- Compared to Parsec's datamodel, we don't store `vlob_encryption_revision` given -- the vlob is provided with third party encryption key only once at creation time _id PRIMARY KEY,
     vlob_id UUID NOT NULL,
     version INTEGER NOT NULL,